cycosoft/Eyas/README.md

 {
   "scripts": {
-    "interactive": "eyas", // Select from a list of avaiable commands "quick": "eyas preview", // Previews the configured app without compiling to distributable "share": "eyas compile" // Compiles the configured app to a distributable }
+    "interactive": "eyas", // Select from a list of avaiable commands "quick": "eyas preview", // Preview the your app without compiling "share": "eyas compile" // Compiles the configured app to a distributable }
 }
 ```

+## Tip

+Add `eyas-*` to your `.gitignore` to prevent your compiled application from being committed to your repository.

 ## Warning

-This tool disables certain security features of the browser to allow for testing of local files. **Do not use this tool for anything other than testing.**
+This tool disables certain security features of the browser. **Do not use this tool for anything other than testing.**

 ## Support